Cover Michigan Survey: Use of Health Care Benefits in Michigan

-Data from the Center for Health and Research Transformation’s (CHRT) 2018 Cover Michigan Survey show health benefits that Michiganders with health insurance coverage have used in the past year 1.
+Data from the Center for Health and Research Transformation’s (CHRT) 2018 Cover Michigan Survey show health benefits that Michiganders with health insurance coverage have used in the past year (1)Survey participants were asked whether or not they or other family members covered by their plans used each health care benefit in the past 12 months..
 Detail on the Cover Michigan Survey and analysis methodology can be found on CHRT’s website.
 In addition to findings on overall use of health care benefits, this brief focuses on three key areas: dental and vision, reproductive health, and mental health care.
-A full analysis can be found here.

 - Preventive care: The highest utilized benefit was routine, preventive primary care This was consistent across all groups.

 - Dental and vision care: There is high use of these benefits even though they are not generally core offerings of most insurance

 - Reproductive health care: Michigan women, especially younger women, use these health benefits at a significantly higher rate than men and older women.
 Reproductive health care represents 11 percent of younger women’s health care utilization.